blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 1. The `"$id"` field of a Type should be equal to the Type's _versioned URI_.
 1. When referencing another Type using `"$ref"`, the reference should be equal to the Type's _versioned URI_.
-1. When used as the key of a property, the _base URI_ should be used.
+1. When used as the key of a property, the _base URI_ should be used (and consequently only a single version of a type may be used in any given property object).

-Example:
+Example Type schema:

 ```json
 {